 You may be lucky and get the chance, but for others the opportunity is missed because of an unexpected death or simply feeling uncomfortable acknowledging the end is near.

-When you express your farewell to someone who died, you will help yourself heal from the loss.
-If your loved one is still living, you can communicate your goodbye in ways that bring peace and comfort to you both.
+The following tips will help guide you in expressing farewell, helping you heal from the loss, and remembering your loved one’s memory.
+If the person you care about is still living, these tips can help you communicate your goodbye in ways that bring peace and comfort to you both.

 How to say goodbye when the end is near

-How you say goodbye to a loved one who is dying should be based on both of your needs.
-For example, you may need to feel heard and emotionally connected with each other.
-People who are dying may also feel negative emotions, such as fear, confusion, or anger over their situation.
-They may be in denial or hoping for a miracle cure.
+How you say goodbye to someone who is dying should be based on both of your needs.
+For example, you may need to feel heard and be emotionally connected with each other.
+But, someone who is dying may feel negative emotions, such as fear, confusion, or anger over their situation.

-Think about what you want to do or say ahead of time, and be flexible if your loved one’s response surprises you.
+Think about what you want to do or say ahead of time, and be flexible if the person you care about responds in a way that surprises you.
 They may be either more or less open to your goodbye than you expect.
-Remember your main goal is to deliver a final message of love to your relative or friend.

 Here are some ideas to consider when saying goodbye to someone who is dying:

 Be there for your loved one as best you can.
 Sometimes just keeping this person company, even without talking or doing anything, means the most.
 The best gift is the gift of time.